UWM-Libraries/waml-openindexmaps-workshop/exercise3.md

 Once the expression is generating the correct codes, we can copy it and use it to create a new column.

 - Copy the value expression for the labels
+- Open the Attribute Table.
 - Open the Field Calculator ![field calculator button](/image/field-calculator.png)
+- Check the "Create a new field" box
 - Output field name = "code"
 - Output field type = "Text (string)"
 - Paste the expression into the large area on the left of the dialog